-Change at an organizational level typically brings along some level of performance disruption.
-Whether there is a process change that requires developing new routines for your front line employees, or a learning curve associated with a new customer relationship management system for your sales team, there is usually a temporary drop in performance compared to the status quo.
-This temporary disruption can be minimal, or it can derail an initiative before it has a chance to show a benefit.
+Change at an organizational level often accompanies a certain level of performance disruption.
+Whether there is a process modification which requires developing new routines for frontline employees or a learning curve associated with a new customer relationship management system for your sales team, there is commonly a temporary decrease in performance compared to the status quo.
+This disruption can be minimal or it can derail an initiative before it has a chance to contribute a benefit.

 - The change has been fully defined and assigned a level of priority

-- The organization understands the need to change at every level of employee
+- The organization understands the need to evolve at every level of employee

-- Leaders are visibly committed to the change
+- Leaders are visibly committed to the transition

-- You have the tools and infrastructure to deliver necessary training
+- There are available tools and infrastructure to deliver necessary training

-An assessment early in the planning process can help inform the communications plan, and provide a way for impacted stakeholders to feel a sense of inclusion and commitment.
-It also provides the voice of the employees on the front line and the operations into the initiative.
-We recommend talking to a broad spectrum of stakeholders from different functional areas, and at different levels, from the front line up to executive leadership as you assess change and stakeholder readiness.
-For long term projects, it may make sense to repeat the assessment every few months to check in on progress and proactively monitor for potential problems.
+An assessment early in the planning process can help inform the communications plan and present a way for impacted stakeholders to feel a sense of inclusion and commitment.
+It also provides opportunity for the voice of frontline employees and the operations team to weigh into the initiative.
+We recommend including a broad spectrum of stakeholders from varying functional areas and levels, frontline to executive leadership, in the change assessment and stakeholder preparedness process.
+For long-term projects, consider repeating the assessment every few months to check in on progress and proactively monitor for potential problems.

-- What have you heard about this initiative/program?
+- What have you heard about this initiative?

 - Is now the right time?
 Why or why not?

-- What level of priority does this initiative have compared to other things on your plate?
+- What level of priority does this initiative have compared to other items on your plate?

-- Does senior leadership and your management seem committed to this change?
+- Does senior leadership and your management seem committed to this shift?

-- What resources do you think we need to make this a success?
+- What resources do you believe would make this a success?